 Picking from the best AirPods Max alternatives isn’t that different from picking from the best headphones in general: you’ll want the best combination of sound quality, comfort and battery life that you can get on your specific budget.

 That said, if you want an AirPods Max alternative specifically, it probably means you admire a certain something about Apple’s headphones.
 If it’s features, then look out for active noise-cancelling headphones in particular.
 Currently there aren’t any non-Apple headphones that support spatial audio for video, though any model should work with spatial audio in Apple Music.
-The AirPods Pro also has this feature, if you don’t mind wireless earbuds.

 How we test the best AirPods Max alternatives